KayFrimp/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5. 5-sign.c prints +, 0, and -1 if number is greater than zero, zero, and less than zero respectively.

 6. 6-abs.c computes the absolute value of an integer.

+7. 7-print_last_digit.c prints the last digit of a number.